What You Should Know About Living Wills

 1. What is a Living Will?

-A Living Will is a written document that usually – but not always – directs the signer’s family and doctors to cease the authorization of life-sustaining treatment, beyond comfort care, that would only serve to artificially delay the moment of death.
-Typically, a person who signs a Living Will wishes to die naturally, with only the administration of pain medication or the performance of any medical procedures deemed necessary to provide comfort and care or to alleviate pain, even though they may shorten life.
+A Living Will is a written document that usually, but not always, directs the signer’s family and doctors to decline or withdraw the use of life-sustaining treatment, beyond comfort care, that would only serve to artificially delay the moment of death.
+Typically, a person who signs a Living Will wishes to die naturally, with only the administration of pain medication or the performance of any medical procedures deemed necessary to provide comfort and care or to alleviate pain.

 A Living Will does not govern situations that do not affect whether life continues, such as routine medical treatment and non life threatening medical conditions.
-In order for the Living Will to take effect, the person must be unable to communicate with others and the person’s condition must be terminal in the sense that the person is not expected to regain the ability to live more than a very low-quality existence.
+In order for the Living Will to take effect, the person must be unable to give informed consent to a medical procedure (as determined by the personal or attending physician) and the person’s condition must be terminal in the sense that the person is not expected to regain the ability to live more than a very low-quality existence.

-A Living Will is a like a sister document to the Health Care Power of Attorney, which names an agent for medical decisions if the signer is unable to communicate.
-The Living Will does not name an agent, but complements the Health Care Power of Attorney by giving instructions to that agent.
+A Living Will is a like a sister document to the Health Care Power of Attorney, which names an agent for medical decisions if the signer is unable to communicate effectively.
+The Living Will does not name an agent, but complements the Health Care Power of Attorney by giving directions to that agent.

 2. What is meant by life-sustaining treatment?